INTRO TO CLIMBING PLUSIntroducing a whole NEW way to learn to climb at Berkeley Ironworks!

 Dave Altman has been a staple at Ironworks for as long as anyone can remember.
 Strike up a conversation with him in the weight room and you'll quickly learn everything you ever wanted to know about anything.
 Seriously.
 This self described hermit has been climbing since it wasn't cool and is a legend at Indian Rock.
 He can bench 240 pounds while explaining how Wiles' proof of the semistable case of Taniyama-Shimura implies Fermat's Last Theorem. ....and he wants to teach you how to climb outdoors.

 Dave's Outdoor Clinic takes place at Cragmont, a climbing area in the Berkeley hills, and will cover everything from anchor building to gear placement to rope management to climbing history.
 These 8 hr clinics are a lot to take in, but well worth the time.
-You can take Rock 1 and Rock 2 seperatly, or make a weekend of it and save a little dough.
-To sign up for the monthly clinics, contact Dave directly at
+Find the schedule here.
+To sign up for the monthly clinics, click the "Book Now" button.
+Contact Dave at

 Rock 1: $80 for members, $90 for non-members